aberamseyer/bible-reading-challenge/README.md

 ## Database

 #### SQLite
+Requires minimum version 3.46 (support for GROUP_CONCAT(..ORDER BY..) and ->> syntax)

-create an SQLite database file named "brc.db" in root of project from schema.sql
+Create an SQLite database file named "brc.db" in root of project from schema.sql

 Initialize it with the data from `migrations/bible-import.sql`